 Director – Robby Henson, Screenplay – Brian Godawa, Based on the Novel by Frank Peretti, Producers – Joe Goodman, Bobby Neutz & Ralph Winter, Photography – Glynn Speeckaert, Music – David Bergeaud, Visual Effects Supervisor – Michael Webber, Visual Effects – Chemistry Productions (Supervisor – Dariush Derakhshani), Special Effects – James Staples & Paul Staples, Production Design – Laird Pulver.
-Production Company – Namesake Entertainment/Total Living Network/Signal Hill Pictures
+Production Company – Namesake Entertainment/Total Living Network/Signal Hill Pictures.

 Martin Donovan (Travis Jordan), Edward Furlong (Brandon Nichols/Herb Johnson), Kelly Lynch (Morgan Elliott), Randy Travis (Kyle Sherman), Richard Tyson (Sheriff Brett Henchle), James Horan (Blonde-Haired Man), Joe Unger (Matt Kiley), Noah Segan (Michael Elliott), Ellen Geer (Mrs Macon), Priscilla Barnes (Dee Hinchle), Don Swayze (Abe), Lew Temple (Deputy Smalls), Hillary Tuck (Darlene Hinchle), Richard Moreno (Arnold Ramirez)

 In the small country town of Antioch, minister Travis Jordan has lost his faith and slipped into alcoholism following the unsolved disappearance of his wife Mariam.
 Three years later, a trio of strange men appear around the town and tell townspeople to deliver the message “He is coming.”
 Travis sees the men on his property and is startled when his dog returns from the dead.
 He is drawn into the mystery surrounding young Brandon Nichols who is capable of conducting miracles.
 The townspeople are swayed by Brandon and flock to his side, seeing him as divinely inspired, but Travis remains sceptical.
-As he digs further into Brandon’s past, he increasingly comes to believe that his miracles are sinister in nature and that the three mystery men who accompany him were involved in Mariam’s disappearance.
+As he digs further into Brandon’s past, Travis increasingly comes to believe that Brandon’s miracles are sinister in nature and that the three mystery men who accompany him were involved in Mariam’s disappearance.

-The Visitation is another entry in the growing field of Christian cinema.
+The Visitation is another entry in the growing field of Christian Cinema.
 This has become a niche industry of growing size from the mid-1990s on.
 The way was paved by the modest hit of The Omega Code (1999), which led to a number of other works that have enjoyed reasonable popularity, thanks to their employing B-list Hollywood actors to carry them to audiences beyond the church faithful.
-These include the likes of Raging Angels (1994), Time Changer (2002), Book of Days (2003), Gone (2003), Six: The Mark Unleashed (2004), Fireproof (2008), Suing the Devil (2011), Revelation Road: The Beginning of the End (2013) and sequels, God’s Not Dead (2014), Heaven is For Real (2014), 90 Minutes in Heaven (2015) Miracles from Heaven (2016) and The Shack (2017), along with the Toronto-based Lalonde Brothers and their Cloud Ten Productions who produced the tetraology Armageddon (1998), Revelation (1999), Tribulation (2000) and Judgment (2001), not to mention Left Behind (2000) and two sequels, followed by the big screen remake Left Behind (2014).
+These include the likes of Raging Angels (1994), The Moment After (1999), Time Changer (2002), Book of Days (2003), Gone (2003), Six: The Mark Unleashed (2004), Fireproof (2008), Suing the Devil (2011), Revelation Road: The Beginning of the End (2013) and sequels, God’s Not Dead (2014), Heaven is For Real (2014), 90 Minutes in Heaven (2015) Miracles from Heaven (2016) and The Shack (2017), along with the Toronto-based Lalonde Brothers and their Cloud Ten Pictures who produced the tetraology Armageddon (1998), Revelation (1999), Tribulation (2000) and Judgment (2001), not to mention Left Behind (2000) and two sequels, followed by the big screen remake Left Behind (2014).
 And that was before the big box-office surge of Christian films begun with Mel Gibson’s The Passion of the Christ (2004), The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005), The Exorcism of Emily Rose (2005) etc. The Visitation came out in this immediate aftermath of Passion of the Christ where Hollywood producers for a time believed there was a marketable niche for Christian-themed films and conducted church-centred marketing campaigns.

 The film is based on The Visitation (1999), the fourth novel by Frank Peretti, a former minister with The Assembly of God.
 Peretti began publishing in the 1980s and had a Christian best-seller with This Present Darkness (1986).
 Not too surprising given Peretti’s background, his fiction is steeped in charismatic theology and centres around the battle on Earth between angels and demonic forces.
 His books are popular and a number of these have also been adapted to film with Hangman’s Curse (2003) and House (2008), all of which fall into the niche of Christian horror.